riyasoganii/BlockPatron/README.md

 View the video (https://youtu.be/kB7vKfQgYNw) to get a live demo of the product in use.

-View the 'Product and Design Decisions' doc to see the product in detail, and learn the thought process behind the product and design.
+View the 'Product and Design Decisions' doc to learn the thought process behind the product and design.
 This has answers to the guiding questions as well.

+Interact with the product wireframe yourself at this link: https://framer.com/projects/BlockPatron--AcaePwKms19phRbXg3pZ-gSPHn
+(Note: Press the 'play' button on the top right to run)

 View the 'Business Plan' to judge the product's viability.